 Once the tenant's right to a new lease has been established and the terms of acquisition agreed or determined, the landlord has an obligation to grant a new lease on payment of the premium and any outstanding service charges and ground rent.

 The landlord prepares a draft lease and gives it to the tenant who then has an opportunity to make amendments.
-Once the final form has been agreed, completion takes place at the office of the landlord’s solicitor.
+Once the final form has been agreed, completion takes place.

 What about the landlord's costs?

-(c) the cost of the grant of a new lease.
+the cost of the grant of the new lease

 The tenant is not liable for the landlord's costs of negotiation of the premium or the landlord's costs of tribunal proceedings.